sumwale/ybox/README.md

  fish: `python3 -m venv ybox-venv && source ybox-env/bin/activate.fish`)
 or automatically using `pipx`.
 Alternatively you can add `--break-system-packages` flag to the `pip` command above or add it globally for all future packages using `python3 -m pip config set global.break-system-packages true`.
-The alternative approach works well for `ybox` which has a very minimal set of dependencies but in the rare case you see any issues due to package conflicts, use `pipx` or manual virtual environment.
+This alternative approach works well for `ybox` which has a very minimal set of dependencies which will not conflict with system packages (rather work with whatever system version is installed), but if you prefer keeping the installation separate then use `pipx` or a manual virtual environment.

 Now you can run the `ybox-create` and other utilities that are normally installed in your `~/.local/bin` directory which should be in PATH for modern Linux distributions.